Liberace1/PerScholas/README.md

 *Run NewCEO.sh Script afterwards to add groups/users and also add users to respective groups

-Backup.sh to run backup for files as stated in the question,also set access for NEW CEO
+*Backup.sh to run backup for files as stated in the question,also set access for NEW CEO *Run Backup2server.sh to  send backup files to backupserver

 #Completed